converged-computing/flux-usernetes/azure/README.md

 - install-lammps.sh

 And then you can actually click to create the instance group in the user interface, and it's quite easy.
-You MUST call it `flux-usernetes` to derive the machine names as flux-userxxxxx OR change that prefix in the startup-script.sh
+You MUST call it `flux-usernetes` to derive the machine names as flux-userxxxxx OR change that prefix in the startup-script.sh.
 In addition, you will need to:

 - Add the `startup-script.sh` to the user data section (ensure the hostname is going to be correct)
 - Ensure you click on the network setup and enable the public ip address so you can ssh in